sjau/easysnap/README.md

    * __Notice:__ easysnapRecv will by default use the `-F` flag, meaning that it will auto-rollback to the latest snapshot when required.
    * Empty lines and lines starting with # are ignored
 1. Setup a cron or systemd timer that will run the easysnapRecv script when you want to.

+## esaysnapRm

+easysnapRM is a simple bash script that loops through the dataset properties to find occurences of easynsap:xxx custom properties.
+It also parses the easysnapRecv config file (if present) and it will then remove surplus snapshots based on the limits provided.

+### How to use

+1. Just set a cron or systemd timer to run the script once or twice a day.
+No further configuration is needed.

+## easysnapList

+easysnapList is a simple bash script that loops through the dataset properties to find occurences of easynsap:xxx custom properties.
+It also parses the easysnapRecv config file (if present).
+It prints a list of found dataset incl. how many snapshots it should keep.

+### How to use

+1. Just run the script from the terminal.
+No configuration necessary and it will not delete any snapshots.

 ## ToDo